-Cybersecurity and Data Privacy
+Cybersecurity and Data Privacy Committee

 On January 28, 2016, upon the recommendation of the Nominating Committee, the Board of Directors approved the formation of the Cybersecurity and Data Privacy Committee (the "Cybersecurity Committee") to oversee the monitoring and management of cyber risk and data privacy in the Company.
 The Cybersecurity Committee has the authority to retain independent advisors, with all fees and expenses to be paid by the Company.
 The current members of the Cybersecurity Committee are Messrs.
-Kyees and Presser and Ms. Ross.
+Kyees and Boyle and Ms. Ross.
+Mr. Boyle was appointed to the committee on May 8, 2019.
+The Cybersecurity Committee met three times during fiscal 2018.

-The Cybersecurity Committee operates under a written charter, which can be found under "Corporate Governance - Charters & Policies" on the Investor Relations page of our website at http://investor.destinationxl.com.
+The Cybersecurity Committee operates under a written charter, which can be found under "Corporate Governance -Charters & Policies" on the Investor Relations page of our website at https://investor.dxl.com.